 Do you garden?
 Then you need compost.
 You can buy it at the garden store, but why pay for what you can easily make yourself?
-But composting is not as easy as piling up all the organic matter you can find.
+Unfortunately, composting is not as easy as piling up all the organic matter you can find.
 Only a commercial composting operation can handle some of it.
-So you need to know what you can compost at home.
+So you need to know what you can compost at home for an eco-friendly lawn and garden.

 Humans didn’t invent composting.
 Nature did.
 But we have a way of complicating things.